Non-Disclosure Agreement

 Return or destruction

-• what you’ve returned;
+• what we’ve returned;

-• what you’ve destroyed; and
+• what we’ve destroyed; and

 • that no copies remain in any format.